BustedTees/teepublic-react/README.md

 ```

 ## Step 4 -  Add Routes to routes.rb file
-Application will need at-least below three routes.
-One for teepublic store, one for teepublic design and one for cart page.
-This is how our demo application creates these routes
+Will need the 3 routes below: the storefront, the design, and the cart.
 ```
 get '/stores/:id', to: 'application#store'
 get '/stores/:id/designs/:product_type/:design_id', to: 'application#design'
 get '/cart', to: 'application#cart'
 ```
-Decide which URL you plan to dedicate to show teepublic pages and add them to your `routes.rb`
+Decide which URL application plans to dedicate to show teepublic pages and add them to the `routes.rb`

 ## Step 5 - Prepare Controller